sebasjimenez10/people-manager-gap/README.md

 ### Deployment instructions

-To deploy the application locally you only need to do the following after installing all the dependencies.
+To deploy the application locally you only need to do the following *after installing all the dependencies*.

-1. Clone this repo
+1. Clone this repo - `git clone https://github.com/sebasjimenez10/people-manager-gap.git`
 2. Run `bundle install` or simply `bundle`
 3. Follow the database creation and initialization commands
 4. Run `mailcatcher` and open a browser on localhost:1080 to see the emails console
 5. Finally run `foreman start -p 3000` to start the application

-- Mailcatcher for testing emails on localhost
-- MySQL server up and running
-- Ruby 2.2.4
-- Rails 4.2.6 or higher
-- Redis must be installed and running on default port